andreacorinti/andreacorinti.com/src/site/posts/RPGMakerMV_VampireDice.md

 date: 2020-03-20
 ---

-In this days I've been experimenting with **RPG Maker MV** since I've only recently found out that is based on **JavaScript** and no longer Ruby like back in the days.
+In this days I've been experimenting with **RPG Maker MV** since I've only recently found out that is based on **JavaScript** and no longer Ruby like back in the RPG Maker XP days.

 ## Vampire the Masquerade

-VtM is my favorite Pen & Paper RPG by far (and boasts two of the best CRPG adaptaption ever: _Redemption_ and _Bloodlines_) and, even if the [old Storyteller D10 System had a lot of issues](https://forum.rpg.net/index.php?threads/exalted-why-do-people-say-its-the-storyteller-system-thats-the-problem.594575/), I'm still fond with it.
+VtM is my favorite Pen & Paper RPG by _far_ (and boasts two of the best CRPG adaptaption ever: _Redemption_ and _Bloodlines_) and, even if the [old Storyteller D10 System had a lot of issues](https://forum.rpg.net/index.php?threads/exalted-why-do-people-say-its-the-storyteller-system-thats-the-problem.594575/), I'm still fond of it.

+If you're not familiar with the system, [you can read pretty much everything here](https://whitewolf.fandom.com/wiki/Storyteller_System) or in any World of Darkness core manual.

 So, in order to try out the tool and learn something in the middle, I've started this weird implementation for a little experimental project.